What Is a Merit Increase and Why Does It Matter?

 • Focus on performance: Employees want to feel like the company values their contributions.
 Because a merit increase focuses on performance, eligible employees who receive the raise will know their efforts are appreciated.

-• Rewards high performers: Your highest performers have the biggest impact on your business.
+• Rewards high performers: Your high-performing employees have the biggest impact on your business.
 You can reward them for all their hard work, encouraging them to continue working hard, with a merit increase.

 • Transparency and fairness: Having a system of merit pay promotes transparency and fairness.
 Employees know exactly what goals need to be achieved within a certain time frame to receive the pay raise.